If you’re like me, you love self-hosting your own projects. But as the number of services you run grows, so does the list of DNS records.

 It's a powerful moment, making your self-hosted DNS server officially responsible for lab.ivansalloum.com (or whatever subdomain you chose).

-Head over to your domain registrar or DNS provider and add a new NS (Nameserver) record for your subdomain:
+Head over to your domain registrar or DNS provider and add a new NS (Nameserver) record for your subdomain with the following details::

 - Type: